 What Is Sazón in English?

 The word "sazón" translates to "seasoning" or "flavor" in English.
-However, in the context of Latin American cuisine — especially Puerto Rican cooking — sazón refers to a specific pre-mixed spice blend used to enhance the flavor of meats, stews, soups, rice, and beans.
+In Latin American cuisine—particularly Puerto Rican cooking—it refers to a specific pre-mixed spice blend used to elevate the taste of meats, rice, beans, stews, and soups.
+It is not a single spice but a harmonious combination designed to deliver bold, earthy, and savory notes.

 Breaking Down the Ingredients

-Sazón blends can vary by brand and region, but here are the common ingredients you’ll find:
+Sazón blends vary by brand and region, but these common ingredients are typically included:

 - Garlic powder: For savory richness

-- Annatto (Achiote): Gives it that signature golden-orange hue and mild peppery taste
+- Annatto (Achiote): Provides signature golden-orange hue and mild peppery taste

 - Chili powder or paprika: Adds subtle heat and color